adamd613/Rate_This_Card/LAUNCHER_SETUP.md

 ## Quick Start

-### Option 1: Batch File (Easiest - Windows)
+### Option 1: Batch File (Easiest - Windows) ⭐ RECOMMENDED
 Simply double-click `launch_gui.bat` to start the GUI immediately.

 **Features:**
 - Double-click to launch
+- **Automatically installs Python if missing!**
+- Automatically installs required packages (requests, colorama)
-- Shows error messages if something goes wrong
+- Shows helpful error messages if something goes wrong
 - Pauses on error so you can read the message
-- No console window (runs in background)
+- No console window persists after launch

+**What happens when you run it:**
+1. Checks if Python is installed
+2. If missing: Downloads and installs Python 3.11 automatically
+3. Installs required packages (requests, colorama)
+4. Launches the GUI
+5. Ready to use!

 ### Option 2: Python Launcher
 Double-click `gui_launcher.py` to start the GUI.